FeroLabs/fero_client/README.md

 ## Finding an Asset

 An `Asset` object is how Fero exposes ML time series models to the API.
 The Fero client provides two different methods to find an `Asset`.
 The first is `Fero.get_asset`, which takes a single string and attempts to lookup the asset by its unique id.
-The second method is `Fero.search_assets`, which will return a list of available `Asset` objects.
+The second method is `Fero.search_assets`, which will return an iterator of available `Asset` objects.
 If no keyword arguments are provided, it will return all assets you have available on the Fero website.
 Optionally, `name` can be provided to filter to only assets matching that name.

 #### Examples